Overview & DETAILS

 1700 to 2100 UTC

-What is the ARS Flight of the Bumblebees and how can I participate?
+What is the Flight of the Bumblebees and how can I participate?

-It is open to all QRP CW operators – there is not any membership requirement.
+Open to all QRP CW operators – there is no membership requirement.

-The Bumblebees are the stations that are out in the field who are sought after.
+(The “Bumblebees” are the stations that are operating out in the field).

 WHO CAN PLAY?